Vivek-04022001/documentation/docs/backend/upgrading/version-specific-migration/p4x-to-p5x-upgrade.md

 Additionally, above this `require` call, we provide some backward compatible code that you can inspect.

-It is not necessary in this case, but we added it to show how someone could make their script work when requirejs was available and when it was not.
+It isn't necessary in this case, but we added it to show how someone could make their script work when requirejs was available and when it was not.

 ### Caveats